shenwei356/seqkit/README.md

 running environment also make them less friendly to common users.

-SeqKit is a cross-platform, efficient, and practical FASTA/Q manipulations tool that is friendly for researchers to complete wide ranges of FASTA file processing.
+SeqKit is a cross-platform, efficient, and practical FASTA/Q manipulations tool that is friendly for researchers to complete wide ranges of FASTA/Q file processing.
 The toolkit supports plain or gzip-compressed input and output from either standard stream or files, therefore, it could be easily used in command-line pipe.